Grayda/gmail-cleanup/README.md

 `--labels` displays all your labels from Gmail.

+`--json` specifies the file or URL to load the labels and times from.
+If passing a URL, it needs to be obtainable with via an unauthenticated GET request

 `--example` creates a file called `labels.gmail.json` which has all of your labels in a JSON format.
 You just need to change `older_than` and the `actions` and rename to `labels.json`

 `--maxresults` sets how many emails to modify at one time.
 Limited to 500 by Gmail.
 For example `--maxresults=250`